QuantamAIDevelopment/pyx_frontend/README.md

 ---

-## ✨ What is QAID?
+## ✨ What is PYX?

-QAID is a revolutionary AI agents marketplace that democratizes access to artificial intelligence.
+PYX is a revolutionary AI agents marketplace that democratizes access to artificial intelligence.
 Built with modern web technologies, it features **PyX** - an intelligent assistant that provides context-aware help, making AI accessible to everyone from beginners to experts.

 ### 🎯 Key Highlights